 Although the text says that this day is known only to Yahweh, and there are aspects of it that are indeed known only to Yahweh, there is still a lot that we can know about it.
 From the context of Zechariah, we know that it is associated with the end of this “present evil age” (Gal.
 1:4) and the beginning of Christ’s Millennial Kingdom on earth.
 The “day of Yahweh” that is coming (Zech.
 14:1) is the time of the Great Tribulation and the Battle of Armageddon, and during that time Jerusalem will be attacked by many nations.
 Also, the time when Yahweh will go out and fight the evil nations (Zech.
 14:3) will be the Battle of Armageddon, when Jesus Christ, Yahweh’s representative, will fight and conquer the earth (Isa.
 11:4; 63:1-6; 2 Thess.
 2:8; Rev. 19:11-21).

-Furthermore, the Mount of Olives splitting will be early-on in Christ’s Millennial Kingdom, and that split will allow the water from the Temple to flow to the Dead Sea (Ezek.
+Furthermore, the Mount of Olives will split around this time (Zech.
+14:4), and that split will allow the water from the Temple to flow to the Dead Sea (Ezek.
 47:1-12; Zech.
 14:8).